Historic Preservation: A Never-Ending Challenge

 - Restoration of the flat roof at The Elms

-- Restoration of a portion of the balustrade at Rosecliff
+- Restoration of the roof and balustrade at Rosecliff

 - Restoration of the windows and doors on the 3rd floor of The Breakers

 This is part of The Breakers Landscape Revival.
-Currently, visitors leave via the store in the basement and find themselves in the laundry circle, from which a dilapidated staircase leads them up to ground level.
-This project will focus on constructing an attractive, safe and ADA-compliant way for visitors to exit up the rehabilitated service driveway.
-The laundry circle will be furnished so guests can sit and rest after their tour of The Breakers.
+Visitors once left via the store in the basement and found themselves in the laundry circle, from which a dilapidated staircase led them up to ground level.
+Completed in summer 2019, the laundry circle, courtyard and service drive are now fully functional for a year-round visitor experience.
+The new exit is attractive, safe and ADA-compliant and the laundry circle is beautifully furnished so guests can sit and relax after their tour of The Breakers.

 Reviving the entire 13-acre landscape at The Breakers is a huge, costly effort, requiring a phased approach.
-The Serpentine Path, (Phase 1) is fully funded and will rehabilitate the path and gardens from the North Entrance Drive to the Roman Wellhead south of the Vanderbilt Gates.
-When funds are raised, Phase 2 will address the Serpentine Path south to The Cliff Walk.
+Phase 1, rehabilitation of the Serpentine Path and gardens from the north entrance drive to the Roman Wellhead south of the Vanderbilt Gates, was completed summer 2019.
+Phase 2, addressing the Serpentine Path south to The Cliff Walk, will begin in spring 2020.

 The Marble House Roof (Goal: $1.5 million)